-Google John Mueller recently threw light on submitting a URL to get indexed, when it redirects to another URL, is actually senseless.
+Google John Mueller recently threw light on submitting a URL to get indexed when it redirects to another URL, which is senseless.

 A One Sol is the best digital marketing company that offers video marketing services.

 In response, Mueller first explained what the consistently green Google robot means.
 This is a reasonably new change; you can find out more here.

 Mueller replied to redirect the problem by saying that Googlebot would redirect the client in the same way as the server-side redirect.

 Submitting redirect URLs to Google for indexing is no longer recommended.
 This practice may cause duplicate content issues since the original URL is already indexed by Google.
 It’s better to focus on ensuring proper redirects are set up and managing the canonical tags for optimal SEO.

 Contact your SEO agency to optimize your website.

 While Googlebot can follow the client-side JS redirects, sending redirects to crawl is pointless.